mehulagg/gitlab/doc/ssh/README.md

 ## Troubleshooting

-If on Git clone you are prompted for a password like `git@gitlab.com's password:` something is wrong with your SSH setup.
+If on Git clone you're prompted for a password like `git@gitlab.com's password:` something is wrong with your SSH setup.

 - Ensure that you generated your SSH key pair correctly and added the public SSH